harishramesh98/boomDocs/README.md

 ## Setting up the SD Card

+### Setup Script

+You can find a setup script [here](https://github.com/audrey-yang/boomDocs/blob/main/sd-setup.sh).
+It assumes that the SD card is located at `/dev/sdb` but can be changed.

+### Step-by-step

 1. We need to clean the SD card.
 This is done by running the following command: